help-me-mom/ng-mocks/README.md

 ### How to fix `Error: Type is part of the declarations of 2 modules`

-If you encounter the issue, highly likely it means that a mocked declaration, usually a mocked module, contains something, that is declared in the `TestBed` module directly.
+If you encounter the issue, highly likely it means that a mock declaration, usually a mock module, contains something, that is declared in the `TestBed` module directly.

 Let's imagine a situation that we have a module which exports declarations, for example directives, we need in our test.
-In the same time, we have another module that has another declarations, our component depends on, but we would like to mock them, and it imports the same module we want to import in `TestBed`.
+In the same time, we have another module that has another declarations, our component depends on, we would like to crate a mock copy out of it, but, in the same time, it imports the same module we want to keep as it is via an import in `TestBed`.

 ```typescript
 TestBed.configureTestingModule({